EliasDemlie/flutter-todo-app/README.md

 # flutter_app
-Todo app with nodejs, mongodb nad flutter
+Todo app with nodejs, mongodb and flutter
 This app was tested on the Genymotion emulator using a localhost URL.